aquarapid/vitess_examples/pools/pool_sizing.md

 all of these pools are **not** fixed size connection pools, and will grow on demand to the maximum configured sizes.
-In older Vitess versions, some pools would eventually shrink again, but in recent Vitess versions a new pool connection is created when and old one reaches its idle timeout.
+In older Vitess versions, some pools would eventually shrink again, but in recent Vitess versions a new pool connection is created when an old one reaches its idle timeout.
 As a result, pools will now effectively never shrink.

 One thing to note is that each of these pools do not use unique MySQL